Cao-Jinyu/IncubatePi/README.md

 Power is provided to the device using an old 200 W desktop computer power supply.
 The required voltages are 12 V and 5 V. These supplies are connected to the power PCB using Molex Mini-Fit Jr. connectors.

 ### Bill of Materials
-All of the necessary components for this project are listed within the file [BOM.xlsx](./Circuit%20Design/BOM.xlsx).
+All of the necessary components for this project are listed within the BOM spreadsheet [here](./Circuit%20Design).
 Links to purchase the required items are also provided.

 ### Mechanical Assembly
 The fan and heater box are attached to the side of the main incubator box using standard screws.
 Two templates are provided [here](./Mechanical%20Design) for use as masks for drilling the heater box and the main incubator box.